Porn: America Moore, Chloe Cherry, Bianca Censori, Maison Margiela

 66 Hits

-This is the second in a series of posts that will offer insights and calls to action based on the results of three recent surveys conducted by Book Riot and the EveryLibrary Institute.
+This is the sixth and final piece in a series of posts that offer insights and calls to action based on the results of three recent surveys conducted by Book Riot and the EveryLibrary Institute.
 The surveys explored parental perceptions of public libraries, parental perceptions of librarians, and parental perceptions of school libraries.
 The first post in the series emphasized how data overwhelmingly supports libraries and library workers.
+The second looked at how what’s happening in school libraries is foreshadowing the future of public libraries.
+The third, on why library workers need to be their own advocates of the library, and the fourth, on the erosion of trust in professional library workers despite parental trust in those same professionals.
+The fifth piece explores how deeply ingrained intolerance is in America and how that manifests in book banning.

 Continue reading